 WHERE IS HOT IN OCTOBER?

 If you're looking for wonderfully warm weather and less crowded resorts, why not browse the best beach and city breaks for October holidays?
-It's not too early to start your search for winter sunshine, and if you're wondering where is hot in October, we've got a variety of toasty short haul destinations including Turkey, Malta and Cyprus, plus beautiful long haul escapes such as Boa Vista and Marrakech - where tropical temperatures are guaranteed!
+It's not too early to start your search for winter sunshine, and if you're wondering where is hot in October, we've got a variety of toasty short haul destinations including Turkey, Malta and Cyprus, plus beautiful long haul escapes such as enchanting Marrakech - where tropical temperatures are guaranteed!

 Thermometer says: You will enjoy temperatures of about 21°C accompanied by bright, golden sunshine and turquoise seas.